 The N.H.
 Preservation Alliance is governed by a board of directors that includes leaders of significant accomplishment from the business, public and nonprofit sectors in New Hampshire.

-Kathy Bogle Shields, Chair, is executive director of the New Hampshire Community Development Finance Authority, a quasi-state agency that oversees state investment in housing, economic and community development projects.
+Kathy Bogle Shields, Chair, was most recently the executive director of the New Hampshire Community Development Finance Authority, a quasi-state agency that oversees state investment in housing, economic and community development projects.
 Prior to her appointment at NH CDFA, Ms. Shields was manager of Providian Financial Community Grants and Investment Program, and as such led an innovative program to expand and improve child care in the state of New Hampshire and nationally.
 As a volunteer, she chaired the NH Main Street Center board of directors, served as an incorporator of Canterbury Shaker Village and as the inaugural chair of Canterbury's Historic District Commission.
 Currently, she is involved as a local Lake Host, volunteering to help boaters understand the importance of protecting New Hampshire lakes, particularly Clough Pond.
 She lives in Canterbury.

 Ken Viscarello, Immediate Past Chair, is shareholder and director at Sheehan, Phinney, Bass + Green, PA.
 He is the current Chairman of the Board of Special Olympics New Hampshire, and is a former board member of the Special Olympics United States Leadership Council.
 Viscarello served as chairman of the board of trustees of Intown Manchester from 2001 to 2003.
 His practice focuses in the area of affordable housing development, and he represents many housing and community development clients, including Neighborworks Greater Manchester and Families in Transition.
 He lives in Manchester.